 - Help to Buy ISA – although this is no longer an option, if you managed to open a Help to Buy ISA before the deadline, you can keep paying into it until November 2029.
 Your monthly payments are limited to £200 a month, and the government will top up your savings by 25% (maxed at £3,000) when you buy your first home.
 With this option, you’re more limited on what you can buy, with the max house price being £250,000 anywhere other than London, or £450,000 in the capital.

-- Partner up – buying a house can be a lot to do on your own, which is why over a third (38%) of Brits are planning on buying a house with friends.4 It’s a strong option for someone who isn’t in a relationship, and clubbing salaries together could help it make it easier and faster to buy a house in this market.
+- Partner up – buying a house can be a lot to do on your own, which is why as of 2017, over a third (38%) of Brits were planning on buying a house with friends.4 It’s a strong option for someone who isn’t in a relationship, and clubbing salaries together could help it make it easier and faster to buy a house in this market.
 There are a few things to watch out for though, as finding mortgage providers who are happy to split the costs more than two ways (if buying in a group) can be trickier and obviously, you’ll need to be very confident in your friendships.

 - Bank of Mum and Dad – in the UK, 44% of parents are planning on helping their children with the purchase of their first property.5 For the majority of parents, this comes in the form of helping out with a deposit, with most saving between £10,000 and £30,000 for their little ones.
 While this may seem like a lot of money to cough up, it could be achieved by putting little amounts into their Junior ISA each month – and with things like friends and family payments, other family members can contribute too!

 And these are just some of the more common ways to build up a deposit.
 Then there’s the other costs to consider…

 Extra costs to think about when buying a house